ibm-cloud-docs/cephaas/block_storage_volume_sds_view.md

 To view all the Block storage volumes, in the [console], navigate to **Block Storage > Volumes**.

-By default, SDSaaS volumes display for all service instance across regions.
+By default, all SDSaaS volumes are displayed for the chosen service instance.
 In the list of all **Volumes**, you see the following information.

 | Field | Description |
 |-------|-------------|